spsforks/QB64-Wiki/_SNDBAL.md

 * z! distance values go from behind (negative) to in front (positive).
 * channel& value 1 denotes left (mono) and 2 denotes right (stereo) channel (beginning with **build 20170811/60**)

 ## Description

-*Attempts to position a sound in 3D space, or as close to it as the underlying software libraries allow.
+* Attempts to position a sound in 3D space, or as close to it as the underlying software libraries allow.
 In some cases, this will be true 3D positioning, in others, a mere volume adjustment based on distance alone.
-*Omitted x!, y! or z!
+* Omitted x!, y! or z!
 [SINGLE](SINGLE) values are set to 0 or not changed in **build 20170811/60 onward**.
-*By setting the x! value to -1 or 1 it plays the sound at full volume from the appropriate speaker.
+* By setting the x! value to -1 or 1 it plays the sound at full volume from the appropriate speaker.
-*Sounds at a distance of 1 or -1 are played at full volume.
+* Sounds at a distance of 1 or -1 are played at full volume.
 Sounds further than a distance of 1000 cannot be heard.
-*The volume decreases linearly (at a constant gradient) over distance.
+* The volume decreases linearly (at a constant gradient) over distance.
 Half volume = 500.
 * An "**Illegal Function Call**" error can occur if another sound is using the primary or same channel position.
 * Opened sound files must have the [_SNDOPEN](_SNDOPEN) capability to use this statement in versions **before build 20170811/60.**

 ## Example(s)

-*Example 1:*

 ```vb